e205723/divcopy/README.md

 # Token Clipboard Copier

-`Token Clipboard Copier` is a utility written in Rust to tokenize text files and copy chunks of them to your clipboard.
+`Token Clipboard Copier` is a utility written in Rust that reads and tokenizes text files, then copies chunks of them to your clipboard.
+Each chunk respects the boundary of files, and when a file contains tokens that exceed the predefined limit, the file content is gracefully split into multiple chunks.

 ## Features
 - Recursively reads text files from a specified directory that matches a given pattern.
-- Tokenizes the files, and ensures each chunk of tokens doesn't exceed a predefined limit.
+- Tokenizes the content of the files, ensuring that each chunk of tokens doesn't exceed a user-definable limit.
-- Maintains integrity of files within chunks, i.e., chunks end on file boundaries.
+- Preserves the integrity of files within chunks — chunks always end at the end of a file.
-- Easy to use CLI interface.
+- In case a file's tokens exceed the defined limit, the file content is split across multiple chunks.
+- User-friendly CLI interface that prompts users to press `Enter` after each chunk is copied.

 ## Prerequisites
-You need to have [Rust and Cargo](https://rustup.rs/) installed on your machine.
+To use `Token Clipboard Copier`, you need to have [Rust and Cargo](https://rustup.rs/) installed on your machine.

 ## Dependencies
 - `clipboard`: To handle clipboard operations.
 - `glob`: To handle file pattern matching.

-You can install these dependencies by running:
+To install these dependencies, run:
 ```bash
 cargo build
 ```